sosokruashvili/wp-sticker-notes/readme.txt

 Tags: sticker, sticky, notes, plugin, wordpress Requires at least: 3.5
 Tested up to: 3.8.1
-Stable tag: 1.5.2
+Stable tag: 2.0.1
 License: GNU3
 License URI: https://www.gnu.org/copyleft/gpl.html

-Create sticky notes to any page on any position.
+Create and stick notes to any page on any position

 == Description ==
 = With this plugin you are able to: =

 *   Create and stick note to any page on any position
+*   Tag users on a note with “@” and target note to specified users
 *   Communicate between website administrator and developer by simple notes ( tasks )
 *   See exact location of problem or some issue
 *   Control issues and communicate by inline note editing